-Under the Loan Agreement, we were originally obligated to make interest only payments through December 1, 2017, followed by consecutive equal monthly payments of principal and interest in arrears through the maturity date of November 18, 2020.
-With the Loan Agreement, as amended, the interest only period was extended to June 1, 2018.
-The Term A Loan, Term B Loan and Term C Loan (collectively, the Term Loans) bear interest at the prime rate, as reported in The Wall Street Journal on the last date of the month preceding the month in which interest will accrue, plus 4.10%.
+Under the Loan Agreement, we are obligated to make interest only payments through June 1, 2018, followed by consecutive equal monthly payments of principal and interest in arrears through the maturity date of November 18, 2020.
+Accordingly, we started paying the Term Loans in June 2018.
+The Term Loans bear interest at the prime rate, as reported in The Wall Street Journal on the last date of the month preceding the month in which interest will accrue, plus 4.10%.
 A final payment equal to 8.75% of the funded amounts is payable when the Term Loans become due or upon the prepayment of the respective outstanding balance.
 We have the option to prepay the outstanding balance of the loan in full, subject to a prepayment fee ranging from 1.0% to 3.0% depending upon when the prepayment occurs, as well as any non-usage fees.